Meatless Monday Challenge

 Jackfruit Burgers Tips and Tricks

-Drain and Rinse Your Canned Jackfruit
+Drain, Rinse, and Dry Your Canned Jackfruit

 If you’re buying canned jackfruit, it usually comes in brine.
 This is great to preserve and flavor it but does give it almost a bitter taste.

-Make sure to drain and rinse the jackfruit before heating it on the stove, to start with the most neutral flavor, allowing you to have more control over the final product.
+Make sure to drain and rinse the jackfruit before adding it your food processor to start with the most neutral flavor.
+I use a sieve and it works perfectly!

-You’ll Need a Food Processor or Blender
+Use a Food Processor or Blender to Make Your Jackfruit Burger Patty Mixture

 In addition to your delicious ingredients, you’ll also need either a high-powered blender or a food processor, preferably a food processor!